dataforgoodfr/Coordonnees/coordo-py/README.md

 >[!WARNING]
 >If resources are linked to other resources by foreign keys, removing them will raise an error.
 >In such case, you'll have to remove the foreign keys beforehand.
->Once the foreign keys wre removed individually, you can safely remove the resources.
+>Once the foreign keys were removed individually, you can safely remove the resources.

 As of now, the following types of input data can be used to populate a `coordo` Datapackage:
 - Kobotoolbox data